miwermi/DA-team-proj/Roles.md

-&#9744; - Square: Responsible for the Repository &#9947; &#9651; - Triangles: Data Cleaners & Mockup of the Machine Learning Model &#9737; - Circle:  Rubric Compliance
+&#9744; - Square: Responsible for the Repository

+&#9651; - Triangles: Data Cleaners & Mockup of the Machine Learning Model

+&#9737; - Circle:  Rubric Compliance

 X - X: Final Decision on Which Technologies

 &#9872; - We surrender

-Other roles: Presentation, Dashboard Design,
+(Other roles: Presentation, Dashboard Design,)